Heidi Klum: Personal life

 In 1997, Klum married stylist Ric Pipino.
 The couple divorced in 2002.
 In March 2003, Klum began a relationship with Flavio Briatore, the Italian managing director of Renault’s Formula One team.
 In December she announced her pregnancy.
-Soon after, the two split and Klum began dating the musician Seal.
-Klum gave birth to daughter Leni in May 2004 in New York City.
+Soon after, the relationship ended and Klum began dating the musician Seal.
+Klum later gave birth to daughter Leni in May 2004 in New York City.
 Seal was present for Leni's birth, and according to Klum, Briatore is not involved in Leni's life; she has stated emphatically that "Seal is Leni's father."

 Klum and Seal got engaged in December 2004 on a glacier in Whistler, British Columbia, and married on 10 May 2005 on a beach in Mexico.
 They have three biological children together: sons born in September 2005 and November 2006, and a daughter born in October 2009.
 On 21 November 2009, Klum officially adopted Seal's surname and became legally known as Heidi Samuel.
 Soon after, in December 2009, Seal officially adopted Leni, and her last name was changed to Samuel.
 During their marriage, Klum and Seal renewed their vows to one another each year on their anniversary in front of family and friends.
 On 22 January 2012, the couple announced that they were separating after almost seven years of marriage.
 She filed for divorce from Seal three months later on 6 April 2012.
-She also requested that her name be restored to her birth name of Heidi Klum.
 Their divorce was finalized on 14 October 2014.

 Klum dated her bodyguard, Martin Kirsten, from 2012 to 2014.
 She started dating art curator Vito Schnabel in 2014.
 They broke up in 2017 after three years of dating.

 In May 2018, Klum made public her relationship with Tokio Hotel guitarist Tom Kaulitz through Instagram posts and appearances at Cannes Film Festival.
 The two were first romantically linked in March of the same year.
 On 24 December 2018, after approximately one year of dating, Klum announced on her Instagram that she and Kaulitz were engaged and posted a picture of the couple where the ring was showing with the caption "I SAID YES" followed with a red heart emoji.
 Klum privately married Kaulitz in February 2019.
 The couple's wedding ceremony was held on the yacht Christina O in Italy in August 2019.

 In an interview with Ocean View, Klum has described herself as a nudist, stating "I grew up very free... not hiding or feeling insecure about myself or my body.
 As much as I love wearing beautiful lingerie and clothes, I also love not wearing too much.
 It's a free feeling that I've had since being a small child growing up in Germany.
 I had parents that never hid from me when they changed clothing or when I walked into the room.
 When we would go to the beach, my mom would sunbathe topless."

-Besides German, Klum is fluent in English, French and Italian.